-You are required to follow the IMLS regulations that are in effect at the time of the award.
+Recipients must follow the IMLS regulations that are in effect at the time of the award.

 The Office of Management and Budget (OMB) guidance on Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) can be found at 2 C.F.R. part 200.
 With certain IMLS-specific additions, IMLS regulations at 2 C.F.R. part 3187 formally adopt the 2 C.F.R. part 200 Uniform Guidance.